nsetzer/mpgameserver/docs/server.md

   * **:arrow_forward: `client:`** the client instance that connected

-  This event is raised when a client successfully completes the handshake
+  This event is called when a client successfully completes the handshake

   > :bulb: In order to send a message to all connected clients, record connections in a map client.token => client.
 Remove clients when they disconnect.
 Then you can use the map to get all connected clients and call send on each one with the message.